Homepage 'de Luikerwaal' Biscuit tin magic lanterns and other home handicrafts.

 Tin toy station converted into a magic lantern.
 Originating from Germany.

-Biscuit tin magic lantern made by the webmaster.
+Biscuit tin magic lanterns made by the webmaster:

 From the moment I saw the biscuit tin magic lanterns above I knew right away that I also wanted to make something like that myself.